Backwashing a Pool Sand Filter – Full Step by Step Guide

 Do you lose water when you backwash?

-This isn’t normally much of a problem since you are only likely to backwash for 1-3 minutes so the water loss will not be significant.
+This isn’t normally a problem since you are only likely to backwash for 1-3 minutes, so the water loss will not be significant.

-Other systems do not, but instead, the pool water is expelled from a waste line.
-Often there is a flexible pool backwash hose that can be rolled out.
+Other systems do not; the pool water is expelled from a waste line.
+Often, a flexible pool backwash hose can be rolled out.
 The end can be positioned in a part of the garden where you want the waste water to flow (and move it around too to distribute the water).
 Alternatively, the pipe can be positioned in a drain so the water flows away.

 Some pool owners position the backwash hose so the dirty water runs into the road by their property.
-Before you do this I would suggest you check with your local authority to ensure that this is allowed and not illegal.
+Before doing this, I suggest you check with your local authority to ensure this is prohibited.

-When you are just backwashing, or even vacuuming on waste then the amount of water doesn’t normally cause a problem if it is flowing into the garden.
+When you are just backwashing or even vacuuming on waste, the amount of water doesn’t normally cause a problem if it flows into the garden.

-If you are emptying the pool completely, which would be pumped out into the waste system using the waste setting, then the sheer volume can cause problems.
-In this case, it may be better to empty the pool in stages to allow the water time to soak in and distribute.
+If you are emptying the pool, which would be pumped out into the waste system using the waste setting, then the sheer volume can cause problems.
+In this case, emptying the pool in stages may be better to allow the water time to soak in and distribute.

 Read my post Where does backwash pool water go?